Late Life autism diagnosis

 I have spent a lifetime trying to find balance between how I feel inside and how the world responds to me.
 All my life, I am a stand and support for others to find their good, their true path.
 I enjoy introducing people and sharing everything I learn so everyone has the opportunity to gain all they can, which eventually led to becoming a psychotherapist.
 Someone recently described this helper part of me as, “when you are up, others are up.”
 Granted, training as a therapist was centered in learning about me, while sharing what I learn clinically and personally creates gifts I share with others.

 I always believed I wasn’t smart enough.
 I never felt I could fit in anywhere—I was and am socially awkward, never feeling as cool as others seemed to be no matter how I mimicked clothing, hair, styles, cars—never feeling I belonged.
-I experienced supporting others only to have them sideswipe me with harms.
+It took nine years for me to complete my BA after five schools, and I never passed a math class.

-I am now in my 60s and still seeking answers.
-I write memoir style, my dissertation researched memoir and creativity to process trauma.
-I am writing again and hoping to publish my process with clients in the next years, while the memoir is seeking my attention—this late autism diagnosis and the ways I was struggled in relationships and careers, how it was so hard to find myself over my lifetime.
+I am writing again and hoping to publish my process with clients, while the memoir is seeking my attention—this late autism diagnosis and the ways I was struggled in relationships and careers, how it was so hard to find myself over my lifetime.

 You can find me on Instagram, https://www.instagram.com/dr.danielle_wise/#